sminez/arpy/README.md

 function definition and to provide an optimised implementation of computing products and quotients within the algebra via pre-computing the Cayley Table and providing helper functions to lookup values within it.

-__NOTE__:: The variations on the algebra - whilst still being researched - can be selected by altering the parameters at the top of the _algebra.jl_ file.

 ## numeric